mikihau/reading-notes/designing-data-intensive-applications.md

                - case 1: detecting read of stale MVCC objects
                     ![detecting read of stale MVCC objects example](images/ddia-7-10.png)
                     - event sequence: A reads, A writes, B reads (reads a stale MVCC obj), B writes, A commits, B aborts
-                    - transaction monitor detects B reading uncommitted change
+                    - transaction monitor detects B reading uncommitted change made by A
                     - wait for commit time to decide whether OK or abort, because A might have aborted or B could be just read-only
                - case 2: detecting write that affects previous read
                     ![detecting write that affects previous read example](images/ddia-7-11.png)